LucasVega777/AprendePy/README.md

 * Lucas Vega https://github.com/lucasvega777

-License
+# License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.txt]LICENSE.txt file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details